grassick/notelets/README.md

   - Notes only
   - Chat only
   - Split view
-- Support for multiple AI models
+- Support for multiple AI models (Claude 3.5, Gemini 2.0, GPT-o3)
 - Contextual understanding of your notes (all notes in board are in context)
 - Message editing capabilities
+- Bring-your-own-keys model for API access

 ### 📋 Board Management
 - Organize notes into boards